 Gearing Up for Crypto Tax Enforcement

 The IRS began hiring outside contractors in 2020 to help identify crypto traders and investors whose tax returns either omit or contain inaccurate transactions.
-In a letter sent to some crypto tax experts, the agency said that it is placing a few single-case contracts as pilots with the goal of publishing a solicitation and request for proposal for a large multi-case contract.
+In a letter sent to some crypto tax experts, the agency said that it is placing a few single-case contracts as pilots with the goal of publishing a solicitation and request for a proposal for a large multi-case contract.

 In particular, contractors would work off of public on-chain data and private off-chain data to try and determine if taxpayers underreported their crypto gains.
 These efforts mark a significant expansion from the warning letters that the agency has been sending to taxpayers thus far and the limited number of audits seen in the community.

 How To Avoid The Problems Of Crypto Investors' Taxes?